 A dominant story is that of Dillon, a college hockey player, and a focal point for the author.
-Dillon’s story spans over at least five years and multiple interviews and resurfaces several places in the book.
+Dillon’s story spans at least five years and multiple interviews and resurfaces in several places in the book.
 A look back at Savin-Williams’ work, and Dillon’s story appears much the same in 2012.

 A Mostly Straight Cliffhanger

-Some readers may be disappointed to discover the stories are all those of young men and don’t reflect the flexing sexual attraction men discover with age, experience and self discovery.
+Some readers may be disappointed to discover the stories are all those of young men and don’t reflect the flexing sexual attraction men discover with age, experience, and self-discovery.
 It is one of the limitations of the study.
-Few examples involve more than two years tracking of the volunteer’s sexual development over the course of the study.
+Few examples involve more than two years of tracking of the volunteer’s sexual development over the course of the study.
 We suspect that youth brings with it significant formative qualities to our sexual attraction, but we still don’t know about male sexual fluidity across a lifetime.
 Is a man mostly straight as a youth still mostly straight in his 60s and 70s?
 We’ll have to wait to find out.

 About The Author

 Ritch Savin-Williams is a professor emeritus at Cornell University’s Department of Human Development.
 Ritch has written several other books, among them, Becoming Who I Am: Young Men on Being Gay (Harvard University Press, 2016) and The New Gay Teenager (Harvard University Press, 2005).

 Mostly Straight: Sexual Fluidity Among Men

 Published November 13, 2017 by Harvard University Press